Antelope Canyon & Horseshoe Bend, Page, Arizona, USA travel guide

 What to Pack

-• Wide-angle lens (16-24mm) for capturing the vastness of the canyons and Horseshoe Bend.
+• A wide-angle lens (16-24mm) is crucial for capturing the grandeur of the slot canyons and Horseshoe Bend.

 • Extra camera batteries and memory cards – you'll be taking a lot of photos!

-• Sturdy closed-toe shoes for navigating the uneven terrain and ladders in Lower Antelope Canyon.
+• Comfortable walking shoes are a must for the hike to Horseshoe Bend and navigating the uneven terrain in Lower Antelope Canyon.

-• Sunscreen, a wide-brimmed hat, and sunglasses – the Arizona sun is intense.
+• Sunscreen, a hat, and sunglasses to protect against the strong Arizona sun.

 Money-Saving Tips